-VERO BEACH, Fla. – Serial killer David Alan Gore is set to be executed sooner than he expected, in part because he could not stop bragging about raping and murdering four teenagers and two women in the Vero Beach area about 30 years ago.
+VERO BEACH, Florida – Serial killer David Alan Gore is set to be executed sooner than he expected, in part because he could not stop bragging about raping and murdering four teenagers and two women in Florida three decades ago.

-Several people have made sure the boasting did not go unnoticed.
-There was the Las Vegas man who wrote to Gore, an author who published the inmate's grotesque letters, and a newspaper columnist and editorial board who brought the case to the attention of Florida Gov. Rick Scott.
-The Republican promptly signed the death warrant even though more than 40 other men have been on death row longer.
+An author published the inmate's grotesque letters, and a newspaper columnist and editorial board brought the case to the attention of Florida Gov. Rick Scott.
+The Republican promptly signed the death warrant, even though more than 40 other men have been on death row longer.

 Gore is set to die April 12.

-Tony Ciaglia wrote to Gore and other serial killers on a whim after suffering a severe head injury as a teenager.
-He has corresponded with a few dozen of the murderers in an effort to better understand them.
+Tony Ciaglia wrote to Gore and other serial killers on a whim after suffering a severe head injury as a teenager, in an effort to better understand them.

-He began exchanging letters with Gore about five years ago, receiving about 200 pages in all.
-Most contained in the book are too graphic to quote.
+He began exchanging letters with Gore about five years ago and received about 200 pages in all.
+Most in the book are too graphic to quote.
 In one, Gore described step-by-step how he and his cousin abducted two 14-year-old friends and sexually assaulted them.

 "I drug both bodies into the woods where I disposed of them.
 Oh and you can believe, I collected hair.
 It took a couple days to recover from that.
 It was a perfect experience," Gore wrote.